Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 Like the “51”, the 75 was advertised as “The World’s Most Wanted Pen,” and it probably ranks immediately after the Parker “51” as the most collectible vintage pen in the world.
-There are myriad colors and finishes, and examples in excellent condition are still to be found at prices nowhere near the “outrageously expensive” level (as well as above that level).
-(Among the colors and finishes floating around are numerous different prototypes, complicating the completist’s situation but making the quest just that much more interesting.)
+There are myriad colors and finishes, and examples in excellent condition are still to be found at prices nowhere near the “outrageously expensive” level (as well as some that are above that level).
+Among the colors and finishes floating around are numerous different prototypes, complicating the completist’s situation but making the quest just that much more interesting.
 User-grade examples are also fairly common — and with the bewildering variety of nibs that exist for it (albeit many styles are difficult to find), the 75 makes an excellent everyday carry pen.

 Some sources state that the blackening was done with enamel.
 Although this is correct for the Sonnet, it is not correct for the 75.
 I have restored a 75 barrel and cap by dropping them into a dip-type silver polishing solution, which very quickly converted the oxidation, turning the black lines silver.
 Treatment with flowers of sulfur turned the entire part black, and careful hand polishing restored the original silver finish of the exposed areas.

 I have seen a French 14K MI nib, and I have a report of a BI.
 From these two nibs I extrapolate the existence of all three types.
 My thanks to Robert Lott, who showed me the MI and all three of the French 18K FO, MO, and BO nibs.